BIOP/qupath-extension-cellpose/README.md

 pip install cellpose
 ```

+### Step 1.1: Run Cellpose at least once from the command line

+If you never ran Cellpose before, it needs to download its pretrained models the first time you run it.
+This may take some time and we've experienced the process hanging if done through QuPath.
+Just run cellpose from your command line and it should download all the models.
+Do this before using it in QuPath.

 ### Step 2: Install the QuPath Cellpose extension
 Download the latest `qupath-extension-cellpose-[version].jar` file from [releases](https://github.com/biop/qupath-extension-cellpose/releases) and drag it onto the main QuPath window.